 - For an affordable luxury experience, it has to be Grantley Hall, just a few miles from Fountains Abbey.
 Set in a glorious rural location, with a spa and great food, you might be surprised how reasonably priced a stay here can be.
-Click here to check pricing and availability.
+Check pricing and availability here.

 - In Ripon, there are two historic coaching inns located right in the centre of the city, close to the bus station and Ripon Cathedral.
 Both are comfortable, affordable and offer very good food!
-Click here to check pricing and availability.
+Check pricing and availability here.

 - Airbnb is another option, with plenty of attractive properties and welcoming hosts to choose from.

 - Meander through the quaint City of Ripon.
-Check out the three fascinating museums, the beautiful 12th-century cathedral with a 7th-century crypt, and the see town’s Hornblower – at 9pm EVERY evening!.
-Read more about why to visit Ripon here.
+Check out the three fascinating museums, the beautiful 12th-century cathedral with a 7th-century crypt, and the see town’s Hornblower – at 9pm EVERY evening!

 - Explore the charming village of Ripley, with its castle, deer park and unique medieval monuments

-- Venture into the elegant Georgian/Victorian spa town of Harrogate for upmarket shopping, fabulous food, RHS gardens and stunning architecture.
-Read more about things to do in Harrogate here, including the incredible Victorian Turkish Baths (a real must do!)
+- Venture into the elegant Georgian/Victorian spa town of Harrogate for upmarket shopping, fabulous food, RHS gardens and stunning architecture, not forgetting the incredible Victorian Turkish Baths (a real must-do!)

 - The cities of York and Leeds are within easy reach too and brimming over with things to see and do.

-If you’re a gin lover and want to take an authentic taste of Yorkshire home – try a Gin Distillery Tour and tasting at the fabulous Whittaker’s Distillery!
+- If you’re a gin lover and want to take an authentic taste of Yorkshire home – try a Gin Distillery Tour at the fabulous Whittaker’s Distillery!